goruck/smart-zoneminder/tpu-servers/README.md

 camera-share  lost+found  zoneminder
 ```

-16. Edit the [config.json](./config.json) to suit your installation.
-The configuration parameters are documented in server code.
+17. Edit the [config.json](./config.json) to suit your installation.
+The configuration parameters are documented in the detect_server_tpu.py code.
 Since the TPU detection servers and ZoneMinder are running on different machines make sure both are using the same TCP socket.

-17. Use systemd to run the server as a Linux service.
+18. Use systemd to run the server as a Linux service.
 Edit [detect-tpu.service](./detect-tpu.service) to suit your configuration and copy the file to ```/lib/systemd/system/detect-tpu.service``` on the Coral dev board.
 Then enable and start the service:
 ```bash
 $ sudo systemctl enable detect-tpu.service && sudo systemctl start detect-tpu.service
 ```

-18. Test the entire setup by editing *detect_servers_test.py* with paths to test images and running that program.
+19. Test the entire setup by editing *detect_servers_test.py* with paths to test images and running that program.